tysondowd/tysondowd/README.md

 # Welcome to My Homepage

-:kissing_heart:Here is a code programmer from Guangdong, China
+:kissing_heart:Here is a from Guangdong, China

 :wink:You are welcome to contact me through the email on the home page
 <div align="center">